Share this article:

 - Add a compression force exerted by a neighbouring solid acting on the object if that solid is compressed by the object.

-- Add a tension force exerted by a neighbouring solid acting on the object if that solid is compressed by the object.
+- Add a tension force exerted by a neighbouring solid acting on the object if that solid is stretched by the object.

 You might, for teaching purposes, combine these two and call them warp forces – with the forensic clue that if a solid in contact with the object is stretched or squeezed then you can add an arrow labelled warp force.